Good Vibes (American TV series): Reception

 Good Vibes received mixed reviews from critics.
-Some, like San Francisco Chronicles David Wiegand found its writing to be "juvenile, hormonal and often pretty dang funny", while Pittsburgh Post-Gazette's Rob Owen branded it "aggressively dumb, sex-obsessed and occasionally misogynistic".
-In its review of the first season, Emily VanDerWerff of The A.V.
-Club criticized the pilot, praised later episodes and expressed optimism towards the series' future, mentioning that "this isn’t a recommendation exactly—there are still a few too many problems with the surface level of the show—but the undercarriage is sound, and it wouldn’t be surprising if this developed into a surprisingly sweet and winning little show given enough time".
+San Francisco Chronicles David Wiegand found its writing to be "juvenile, hormonal and often pretty dang funny", while Pittsburgh Post-Gazette's Rob Owen branded it "aggressively dumb, sex-obsessed and occasionally misogynistic".
+Emily VanDerWerff of The A.V.
+Club criticized the pilot, praised later episodes and expressed optimism towards the series' future, mentioning that "this isn't a recommendation exactly—there are still a few too many problems with the surface level of the show—but the undercarriage is sound, and it wouldn't be surprising if this developed into a surprisingly sweet and winning little show given enough time".

-The show achieved a metascore of 58 on Metacritic and a Rotten Tomatoes score of 70%, with an average rating of 6.15/10.
-It was cancelled by MTV on February 24, 2012 due to low ratings.
+On Metacritic the show achieved a score of 58 based on reviews from 9 critics.
+On Rotten Tomatoes it has a score of 70%, with an average rating of 6.15/10.
+It was cancelled by MTV on February 24, 2012, due to low ratings.